Fortnite: How to fix lag issues and stop lag spikes in Chapter 2 Season 7

 With this increase in players, it’s more likely you’ll experience lag or connection issues as Epic’s servers struggle to cope with the influx of players.

 Even if you’re playing on a great gaming laptop for Fortnite, there’s still a chance that something will go wrong and you’ll suffer from some pretty hefty lag.

 Read on for our guide on how to prevent lag spikes from ruining your Fortnite experience.

 How to stop lag in Fortnite

 Experiencing lag is one of the most frustrating experiences in online gaming.
 In a game where gunfights can be decided in a matter of seconds, it’s important that your game runs as smoothly as possible to give you a fighting chance of that Victory Royale.
-Here are how you can stop lag from affecting Fortnite.
+Here is how you can stop lag from affecting Fortnite:

 Check the System Requirements